This Article Will Cover the Following:

 Admission Process and Treatment Protocol

-Admission Requirement and Evaluation Process
+Admission Requirements and Evaluation Process

 Phases and Duration of Treatment